Black women

-Etymology

-The term black is derived from the Spanish word negro meaning "black".
-Black women were previously referred to as a "negress" during the European colonial era.

 Intersectionality and misogynoir

 Kimberlé Williams Crenshaw developed the theory of intersectionality, which highlighted the overlapping discrimination faced by Black women (on the basis of both race and gender) in the United States.
 The theory has been influential in the fields of feminism and critical race theory as a methodology for interpreting the ways in which overlapping social identities relate to systems of oppression.
 More recently, the term misogynoir has been created to describe the specific effect of intersectionality on Black women.
 Misogynoir is the term that is used to describe the overlapping cases of misogyny and racism.
-Examples of misogynoir experienced by Black women include the stereotype of the angry Black woman or Jezebel (stereotype that black women are more sexually promiscuous) and vulnerability to sex trafficking among others.
+Examples of misogynoir experienced by Black women include the stereotype of the angry Black woman or Jezebel (stereotype that Black women are more sexually promiscuous) and vulnerability to sex trafficking among others.
 These more specific terms were created as Black women have been historically left out of movements for both racial justice and feminist equality.

-Womanism is a social theory based on the history and experiences of black women.
+Womanism is a social theory based on the history and experiences of Black women.
 Coined by Alice Walker, the concept now encompasses a spectrum of various fields, such as Africana womanism and womanist theology.